 Like my colleagues, who developed the procedure, I find it fascinating and unexpected to create the superoxidation reaction, which degrades nearly all hydrocarbons, in the way it is achieved with Arvox.
 And very efficiently, as laboratory and field trials confirm; the degradation rates are outstanding.
 In addition, we have no harmful byproducts, as is the case with almost every other chemical treatment.
 The components used are inexpensive.
 The application is very flexible, because it does not require high temperatures or special conditions and is thus ideal for on-site application, that is, it can be applied in situ.
 I will admit, in the beginning I was sceptical.
-But now, after a month in the company, much reading and an intense week in the laboratory in Israel, I am completely convinced that the procedure works as promised.
+But now, after a month in the company, much reading and an intense week in the laboratory, I am completely convinced that the procedure works as promised.
 We clearly have a competitive advantage due to the patent.
 Nevertheless, we have a lot to do to develop standards and perfect the practical application for the various markets and contaminations in detail.
 All in all, we are on a very good path.

 What exactly is your job?
 What does the “Project Manager Cleaning Technologies” do?